reflux/refluxjs/README.md

 A data store is a publisher much like the actions, so they too have the `preEmit` and `shouldEmit` hooks.

+And again like actions, stores are functors, so you can also send messages by simply doing `store(someData)`.

 #### Listening to many actions at once

 Since it is a very common pattern to listen to all actions from a `createActions` call in a store `init` call, the store has a `listenToMany` function that takes an object of listenables.
 Instead of doing this: